ViktorHaag/old-huron-archive/content/posts/underpinning-factions-in-traveller.rst

 Organization, Ideology, Corporation, Location, Polity.
 When writing down the type of a faction, you also use a *descriptor* that further characterizes it, for example, "Corporation: Mining Conglomerate".
-The first four of these are in *M-Space*; I liked the idea that a "nation" could also be modeled using factions, and so I added a "Polity" type to the list.
+The first four of these are in *M-Space*; I liked the idea that a "nation" could also be modelled using factions, and so I added a "Polity" type to the list.
 Otherwise, I'm treating types and descriptors exactly as outlined in *M-Space*.